lucasmouilleron/githubManagement/README.md

 githubManagement
 ================

 Features
 --------
 - Github projects management and processing for entreprisess
+- Respond on created tags on master branch with processors
+- Processors : per project configuration of standard (clone, build, send, etc.) and custom processors to run against a tag hook
 - Relies on Github user roles and access system
-- Small API to create tags on master, respond to Githib web hooks, etc.
+- Small API : create tags on master, respond to Github web hooks, etc.
-- Processors : per project configuration of standard (clone, build, send, etc.) and custom processors to run against a tag hook
 - Miscs : loging

 Architecture